microsoft/Freeflow/README.md

 # Contacts #

-This implementation is a research prototype, and its technical details will be published in academic papers.
+This implementation is a research prototype that shows the feasibility.
+It is NOT production quality code.
+The technical details will be published in academic papers.
 If you have any questions, please raise issues on Github or contact the authors below.

 Yibo Zhu (yibzh@microsoft.com)